Alabama Court Records

 How Likely is Jail Time After a First DUI in Alabama?

 The likelihood of jail time after a first DUI offense is highly dependent on the discretion of the judge and the circumstances surrounding the violation.
-If the offender has a blood alcohol concentration of less than 0.15 but more significant than 0.08 percent, no child under the age of 14 years was present in the vehicle, and no harm to anyone other than the offender, the chances of jail time is low.
+If the offender has a blood alcohol concentration of less than 0.15 but more significant than 0.08 percent, no child under the age of 14 years was present in the vehicle, and no harm to anyone other than the offender, the chances of jail time decrease.
 If any of these conditions were present during the offense, there is a higher likelihood of jail time.
 Alabama law stipulates either imprisonment, fine payment, or a combination of both as the punishment for a DUI.
 Sentencing is at the discretion of the judge.

 What are the Typical Penalties for a DUI Conviction in Alabama?

-According to Al Code §32–5A–191 (2019), the penalties for a DUI conviction in Alabama include imprisonment, fine payment, or a combination of both.
+According to Al Code §32–5A–191 (2019), the penalties for a DUI conviction in Alabama may include imprisonment, fine payment, or a combination of both.
 Further penalties are a court-mandated DUI referral program, a compulsory installation of an ignition interlock device for a stipulated period, and license suspension or revocation by the ALEA.

-Imprisonment can be the most severe penalty imposed for a DUI conviction.
+Imprisonment can be the most severe penalty for a DUI conviction.
 The incarceration can last from a few days to 10 years, depending on the offense’s severity and frequency.
 DUI violations on the 3rd conviction and below do not carry imprisonment sentences of more than a year, although this value can double if the offense is grievous.
 A fourth conviction is a Class C felony and is punishable by up to 10 years in prison.
 A fine can be the sole penalty for a DUI conviction, or the court might also issue an imprisonment sentence.
 The fine for a DUI offense is also at the judge’s discretion and can range from $600 to $10,100.

 How Long Does a DUI Stay on Your Record in Alabama?

-A DUI stays on the offender’s record for a lifetime.
+A DUI stays on the offender’s record for a permanently.
 The document stays on record, and expungement is not possible.
 The only persons exempted are juvenile offenders in which the record of the offense is sealed and are not obtainable by anyone or used in future prosecutions.

-Alabama treats the first DUI infringement as non-existent for sentence enhancement.
-If the second DUI offense occurs more than five years after the first violation, the second misconduct will act as the person’s first DUI offense, and the court will overlook the actual first offense.
+Depending on when the offense occurred, Alabama courts may treat a first DUI infringement as non-existent for sentence enhancement purposes if a subsequent offense occurs more than five years after the first offense.
+For instance, iIf the second DUI offense occurs more than five years after the first violation, the second misconduct is generally treated as the person’s first DUI offense, and the court typically overlooks the actual first offense.
 This charge does not erase or expunge the previous offense.
 Nevertheless, the court does not consider the traffic violation while allocating a punishment to the offender.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+As a result, record results, volume and availability are not guaranteed.

 How Do I Find DUI Checkpoints in Alabama?